selfcontainedsystems/a-include/README.md

 </a-include>
 ```

-Also, add the script to the custom element at the end of the page:
+Also, add the [a-include.js](./a-include.js) script, which defines the custom element, at the end of the page:

 ```html
 <script src="./a-include.js"></script>